michael-jacobs/michael-jacobs.github.io/_pages/services.md

 {: .notice--info}

 **HR ANALYTICS**
 Is your organisation competitive in terms of staff remuneration?
-I can assist with salary benchmarking studies to help answer this and other HR realted questions.
+I can assist with salary benchmarking studies to help answer this and other HR related questions.
 I also have in-depth expertise in the field of cost of living analysis, specifically in relation to the setting and adjustment of salaries.
 {: .notice--info}

 **SPECIALIST ADVICE & EXPERTISE**